Conduct of Business

 Do you avoid necessary expenditure in order to increase the return to your shareholders?

-Do your communications with your shareholders give sufficient information about the progress of the company?
+Do your communications with your shareholders give sufficient information about the progress, strengths and vulnerabilities of the company?

 Wages should reflect the contribution workers make to their companies.
 Wages and work requirements should enable them to meet their own needs and those of their dependants, and to contribute to the sustainable growth of their community.
-Paying below a living wage could be regarded as a form of modern slavery.
+Paying below a wage sufficient to maintain a normal standard of living could be regarded as a form of modern slavery.

 Does your company invest in, or have offices in, or buy from, countries where there are on-going violations of human rights?

-Does your company contract with companies which employ children under the age of 15, who are prevented from obtaining a basic education because of their work?
+Does your company contract with companies which employ children under the legal working age for children in your country, who are prevented from obtaining a basic education because of their work?

 Does your company contract with companies which do not pay their employees a sustainable living wage in their own community?

 We have a responsibility to care for the physical and economic environment of the whole world.
-We should consider the effect our business has beyond our immediate environment and see the wider environment as a ‘silent stakeholder’.
+We should consider the effect our business has beyond our immediate environment and see the wider environment as a ‘silent stakeholder’ Be guided by the following principles:

-Do you provide a product or service which is in any way harmful to life?
+Do you provide a product or service that is in any way harmful to life?
 If so, are there clear warnings?

 Do you have an environmental policy and report annually on your progress?